petri-labs/mokita/networks/genesis-validators.md

 ### Verify Your Installation

 Verify that everything is OK.
-If you get something *like* the following, you've successfully installed Mokisis on your system. (scroll up to see above the list of dependencies)
+If you get something *like* the following, you've successfully installed Mokita on your system. (scroll up to see above the list of dependencies)

 ``` {.sh}